logaretm/vee-validate/docs/content/guide/composition-api/handling-forms.md

 </script>
 ```

+## Submission Behavior

+vee-validate does the following when calling submission handlers created by `handleSubmit` or when calling `submitForm` as a result of the user submitting the form.

+### Before validation stage

+- Sets all fields `touched` meta to `true`
+- Sets `isSubmitting` form state to `true`
+- Increments the `submitCount` form state by `1`

+### Validation stage

+- Sets form and individual fields meta `pending` to `true` to indicate validation is in progress
+- Runs the validation function/schema/rule against the current form values asynchronously
+- Checks for any errors in the validation result
+  - If there are errors then it will skip the next stage and update the validation state (meta, errors) for the form and fields
+  - If there aren't any errors then it will set the `pending` meta flag to `false` and proceed to the next stage

+### After validation stage

+- Calls the `handleSubmit` handler you passed
+- After the callback finishes (it will wait if the result is asynchronous), then it will set `isSubmitting` to `false`

+Note that there isn't a need to have `isSubmitting` set back to false if you've used `submitForm`, as this submission method will perform a full-page refresh (native forms behavior).

 ## Handling Resets

 vee-validate also handles form resets in a similar way to submissions.
 When resetting the form, all fields' errors and meta flags will be reset to their original state, including the fields' values.